l0calh05t/advent-of-code-2021/README.md

 In the end, I just used the `expected` part of the error and appended the closing option to a mutable string buffer until everything parsed just fine.
 Almost certainly not the most efficient solution, but easily fast enough (far below a second to parse every line *at least* three times).
 I was generally pretty impressed with `chumsky`'s speed.

+### Addendum

+Added some basic timing code.
+Part one takes roughly 5 ms and part two 54 ms.
+And that's for the O(*n*²) in recovery length approach I used!